-We urge you to be wary of any schemes that offer the chance to take money from your pension by unlocking some of your retirement pot early.
-Find out why.
+Find out why we urge you to be wary of any schemes that offer the chance to take money from your pension by unlocking some of your retirement pot early.

 You can usually only take money from your pension once you are aged 55 or over, but some schemes claim to let you gain access to your money earlier by borrowing from your pension fund.
 This is commonly known as 'pension liberation'.